 - A revolving fund is established by its members who are users of funds for some specific purpose.
 Then members decide regarding the managing authority of the same along with deciding whether to legally recognize the fund or not.

-- After that, from members, initial fund investment is collected and then the fund is given to the member who needs and willing to borrow at agreed terms, and at the year-end the interest is given to investors and audited annual accounts also to be sent to investors.
+- After that, from members, initial fund investment is collected, and then the fund is given to the member who needs and willing to borrow at agreed terms.
+At the year-end, the interest is given to investors and audited annual accounts also to be sent to investors.

-The revolving fund is important for its borrowers as they get easy and convenient finance.
-Similarly, it is important for the users as they get the return on investment and borrowing option in case of need and that too at affordable rates.
-In the case of non-profit making organizations, it is most important as they get the return on funds provided by the borrower and that is also used for that specific purpose.
-And if managed properly revolving funds build self-sufficiency.
+The revolving fund is vital for its borrowers as they get easy and convenient finance.
+Similarly, it is essential for the users as they get the return on investment and borrowing option in case of need and that too at affordable rates.
+In the case of non-profit making organizations, it is essential as they get the return on funds provided by the borrower, and that is also used for that specific purpose.
+And if managed properly, revolving funds build self-sufficiency.

 The revolving fund is established by its investors for some specific purpose.
-The initial fund investment is collected from members and members will decide the managing authority and managing authority will decide whether to lend fund or invest the fund or expend the fund for some specific purpose and they also decide that whether a fund is to be legally recognized or not that too with consent of members.
+The initial fund investment is collected from members, and members will decide the managing authority, and managing authority will decide whether to lend funds or invest the fund or expend the fund for some specific purpose.
+They also decide whether the fund is to be legally recognized or not, that too, with member’s consent.
 The sustainability of funds depends upon members and management.
-If properly managed, the fund becomes self-sufficient after a specific period of time.
+If properly managed, the fund becomes self-sufficient after a specific period.